varughese/megabus-ticket-finder/README.md

 ## What is this?
 Megabus is a bus line that offers really cheap tickets.
 Finding these "cheap" tickets however is really cumbersome and tedious on their website.

-This project aims to solve this problem by wrapping [megabus](megabus.com)'s internal API.
+This project aims to solve this problem by wrapping [megabus](http://us.megabus.com)'s internal API.

 It is still under development, so stay tuned!

 #### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (its not even close to done and is still in development so might not work)

 ## How to Use
 If you would like to use this with Node, you can!
-The backend "ticket finding" library is not separated from the frontend, but that can be done if a request is made.

 Download this project.
 The `lib` folder has what you need.